 Furthermore, being proactive in this way shows your commitment to looking after your workforce, which is good for your employer brand.

-5. Failing to provide tech support
+5. failing to provide tech support

 One of the top priorities for modern businesses that are going through a significant shift to remote working - either through choice or necessity - should be to ensure that employees have access to the various tools and technologies they need to do their jobs effectively.